-2 An extremely popular morning radio program designed expressly for preschool aged children.
+An extremely popular morning radio program designed expressly for preschool aged children.
 Heather Gell, the NSTC eurhythmics teacher, with whom Joan worked closely, was also instrumental in establishing the program.
 Dalcroze Eurhythmics was a method of teaching music.
 It taught musical expression through movement.

 Joan Fry at the Nursery School Training College, Burren Street, Newtown.
-Source: National Archives of Australia: A1501, A467/2
+Source: National Archives of Australia: A1501, A467/2 conferences in Paris and Stockholm.

-During 1946, and again in 1964, Joan was asked at the last minute to represent Australia at OMEP3 conferences in Paris and Stockholm.
 In 1958 she prepared a report for the Commonwealth Department of External Affairs on her work the previous year as a Colombo Plan consultant to the Singapore Government on early childhood education and care.